Link to Democratic Party

 Senator, 56.1% in '04, Christopher "Kit" Bond (R) retiring after 4th term, Next election in 2010, Polls

-D.C.'s Political Report's Rating: Democratic, Congressional Quarterly's Scorecard: Tossup, Chris Cillizza: One of the Most Likely Seats to Switch Party, Cook Political Report: Toss Up, Hotline's Competitive Senate Race, Rasmussen Reports' Balance of Power: Leans Republican, Rothenberg Political Report: Toss-Up, Ken Rubin: Exected GOP Loss, Larry Sabato's Crystal Ball: Leans Republican,
+D.C.'s Political Report's Rating: Republican, Congressional Quarterly's Scorecard: Leans Republican, Chris Cillizza: One of the Most Likely Senate Seats to Switch Party, Cook Political Report: Lean Republican, Hotline's Competitive Senate Race, Rasmussen Reports' Balance of Power: Lean Republican, Rothenberg Political Report: Lean Republican, Ken Rubin: Exected GOP Loss, Larry Sabato's Crystal Ball: Likely Republican, The Hill's Race Ratings: Toss-up,

 Senator, 49.6% in '06, 1st term, next election in 2012,